AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 This step leverage the Transit Network workflow to launch one Aviatrix gateway for FireNet deployment.

-The minimum Aviatrix gateway instance size for FireNet deployment is C5.xlarge as it requires `4 interfaces. <https://docs.aviatrix.com/HowTos/firewall_network_faq.html#what-is-the-minimum-gateway-instance-size-for-firenet-deployment>`_
+C5x.large is the minimum Aviatrix gateway instance size for FireNet deployment as it requires `4 interfaces. <https://docs.aviatrix.com/HowTos/firewall_network_faq.html#what-is-the-minimum-gateway-instance-size-for-firenet-deployment>`_

 If your deployment requires 2-AZ HA, go through Transit Network -> Setup to launch one Aviatrix gateway and enable HA which effectively launches HA gateway (the second gateway) in a different AZ.